The TSH Tests your Thyroid Function… Or Does it?

 Foods to Avoid if you Have Thyroid Problems:

 I’ve found that these 10 foods cause the most problems for thyroid patients.
 Learn which foods you should avoid if you have thyroid disease of any type.

 The list includes optimal ranges, normal ranges, and the complete list of tests you need to diagnose and manage thyroid disease correctly!

 Why Hypothyroid Patients get Frustrated with the TSH

-If you do NOT have a known diagnosis of hypothyroidism or Hashimoto's then you would want to look at this article about the TSH instead.
+If you do not have a known diagnosis of hypothyroidism or Hashimoto’s then you would want to look at this article about TSH instead.

 Interpreting the TSH level in people who are taking thyroid medication is much different compared to people who are NOT on any thyroid medication.

 Back on topic.